Why Get a Sleep Study

 - Biometric readings taken by sleep specialists

-At the conclusion of your sleep evaluation, sleep specialists will compile the results from the sleep monitoring equipment, biometric readings, and observations, and send them to you doctor.
-Based on these results, your doctor may or may not give you a formal diagnoses.
+At the conclusion of your sleep study, sleep specialists will compile the results from the monitoring equipment, biometric readings, and observations, and send them to your doctor.
+Based on these results, your doctor may or may not give you a formal diagnosis.

 To get a sleep study, you should first contact your doctor.
 They can easily give you a referral to our sleep center.